 Skip to main content

-Sculptures@theHouse, curated by the Director and CEO the National Art School, celebrates emerging and established New South Wales sculptors.
+Sculptures@theHouse, featuring works on loan from artists and curated with the assistance of the Art Gallery of NSW and the National Art School, celebrates emerging and established New South Wales sculptors.
 It brings to Government House a freshness, juxtaposing the truly contemporary with the much-valued heritage status of the site in sympathetic and engaging ways.

 Australia (2001)